 Dental Crowns & Bridges

-What Is a Porcelain Crown?
+What Is A Porcelain Crown?

 A porcelain crown is a dental prosthetic that completely covers an existing tooth, right down to the gum line.
-A crown is a means to save a tooth that is in danger of extraction.
-By placing a porcelain crown over the tooth, it returns strength for chewing and biting to the tooth.
-Crowns can also be used cosmetically to cover a tooth that is misshapen or is badly stained.
-Crowns are also used as the anchors for bridges.
+Also sometimes called a cap, crowns are a means to save a tooth that is in danger of extraction.
+By placing a porcelain crown over the tooth, we can avoid extraction and return its strength for chewing and biting.
+Crowns can be used in cosmetic dentistry to cover a tooth that is misshapen or badly stained as they match perfectly with your other teeth and look completely natural.

-What Issues Can Dental Crowns Fix?
+What Can A Dental Crown Fix?

 - Teeth with very large fillings